California Typewriter

+California Typewriter is a 2016 American documentary film directed by Doug Nichol.

+Synopsis

-California Typewriter is a 2016 American documentary film directed by Doug Nichol, that explores the mythology attached to the typewriter, as various obsessives (including Tom Hanks, John Mayer, David McCullough and Sam Shepard) celebrate the physicality of the typewriter both as object and means of summoning the creative spirit.
-It also documents the struggles of typewriter repair shop California Typewriter.
+The film explores the mythology attached to the typewriter, as various obsessives (including Tom Hanks, John Mayer, David McCullough and Sam Shepard) celebrate the physicality of the typewriter both as object and means of summoning the creative spirit.
+It also documents the struggles of the typewriter repair shop California Typewriter.

 Cast

 The following people appeared in California Typewriter: